-Since most of us are isolated at home at the moment, you might be considering some serious grading or re-grading of stuff from the deepest recesses of your hard drives.
+Reply: Since most of us are isolated at home at the moment (at the time of original publication during the time of the Zombie Apocalypse) you might be considering some serious grading or re-grading of stuff from the deepest recesses of your hard drives.
 You might even be embarking on an online grading course.
 In the light of this, I thought it might be worth looking a little at the history of grading.
 Today, we take for granted the seemingly endless ways we can manipulate an image in post production at minimal cost.
 The potential is so vast it can also be daunting.
 It wasn’t always that way.

 In analogue days grading was very limited.
 Although many now seem to think the medium film offers a lot of options for creating a look (particularly, of course a ‘film look’), film grading (or ‘timing’ as it was called in the USA) from negative to print was limited to the three primary colours.
 Just three elements to adjust – red, green and blue.